hrutavmodha/twiggle/website/docs/comparison.md

 2. Replace local state: map useState/useReducer/ref to `createState`.
 3. Replace effects: map useEffect/created hooks to `runSideEffect`.
 4. Replace derived values: use `runSideEffect` to keep cached derived `createState` values in sync, or create getter-only derived helpers.
-5. Gradually add routing/SSR and any ecosystem pieces — don't try to migrate everything at once.